Assault Lawyers in Denver Seeking Justice for Your Pain and Suffering

 What is Considered Assault in Colorado?

 Assault is a physical attack or a threat with the intention of causing serious bodily injury or mental harm.
-When a victim is fearful or apprehensive of another person’s motive, including purposefully acting with intent and ill-will, as well as cause, this might be considered an assault case.
+When a victim is fearful or apprehensive of another person’s motive, including purposely acting with intent and ill will, this might be considered an assault case.

 There are three types of assault, including first-degree assault, second-degree assault, and third-degree assault.

-- First-degree assault: When you intend to cause serious bodily injury to another person and actually cause serious bodily injury to that person or another, or intentionally disfigure or disable another person, this is considered first-degree assault.
-The most serious form of assault, and can be punishable by up to ten years unless extenuating circumstances such as a heat of passion or self-defense are factored in.
+When you intend to cause serious bodily injury to another person and actually cause serious bodily injury to that person or another, or intentionally disfigure or disable another person, this is considered first-degree assault.
+This is the most severe form of assault and can be punishable by decades in prison.

-- Second-degree assault: Second-degree assault is considered intentionally harming another person using a deadly weapon or recklessly causing serious bodily injury to another person with intent.
-Too, knowingly applying physical or violent force to a police officer, firefighter, prison guard, or judge; or drugging someone without consent.
+Second-degree assault is intentionally harming another person using a deadly weapon or recklessly causing serious bodily injury to another person with intent.
+It also includes knowingly applying physical or violent force to a police officer, firefighter, corrections officer, or judge.
 The possible penalty if convicted is a minimum sentence of five years.

-- Third-degree assault: A Class 1 misdemeanor, third-degree assault is considered knowingly or recklessly causing serious bodily injury to another person.
-The possible penalty is a two-year sentence.
+A Class 1 misdemeanor, third-degree assault is knowingly or recklessly causing serious bodily injury to another person.
+The possible penalty is a two-year prison sentence.

+Assault and battery charges often go hand in hand.
+However, they are distinctive charges that can be given separately.
 When a person makes intentional, harmful, and offensive contact with another person, this is considered battery.
-The victim does not have to be physically harmed under Colorado law to qualify as battery, though battery is distinct from an assault charge in that it’s considered an act that actually inflicts harmful or offensive contact on a person.
+Under Colorado law, the victim does not have to be physically harmed to qualify as battery.
+Battery is distinct from an assault charge in that it’s considered an act that actually inflicts harmful or offensive contact on a person.

 - Nursing home abuse